edgedb/edgedb/docs/edgeql/funcops/type.rst

         db> SELECT (Foo.bar / 2) IS TYPEOF Foo.bar;
         {false}

-    To determine what is the actual resulting type of an expression we can use :eql:op:`INTROSPECT`:
+    To determine the actual resulting type of an expression we can use :eql:op:`INTROSPECT`:

     .. code-block:: edgeql-repl